 - Stain-Removing Toothpaste

-For stain removal, I believe the best whitening toothpaste is Rembrandt Intense Stain.
-But even though I recommend this brand, you shouldn’t use it regularly.
+For stain removal, I believe the best whitening toothpaste is Jason’s Powersmile Toothpaste.
+But even though I recommend this brand, you shouldn’t use it regularly, as the ingredients are more abrasive than I typically like.

-2-3 weeks is all you should need to get rid of some of the more obvious stains—anything longer than that may start to erode the enamel.
+2-3 weeks is all you should need to get rid of some of the more obvious stains—anything longer than that may start to damage the enamel.

 Many people flock to whitening toothpastes to try to achieve a whiter smile.
 As I’ve mentioned, you can remove some extrinsic stains this way, but you won’t be able to actually change the color of your enamel or dentin with toothpaste.